-Google has announced when you can pick up its new Jamboard.
+Google has announced you can now pick up its new Jamboard.

-You probably won't need this thing unless you're a teacher or a company executive, because it's a powerful collaboration tool used to enhance meetings or presentations.
-It provides a 4K whiteboard experience, and it's all about "moving the whiteboard to the cloud", according to Google.
+You probably won't need this thing unless you're a teacher or a company executive, as it's a powerful collaboration tool used to enhance meetings or presentations.
+It provides a 4K whiteboard experience - and it's all about "moving the whiteboard to the cloud", according to Google.
 Here's everything you need to know about it.

 What is Google Jamboard?

 Google Jamboard is a whiteboard-like 4K touch display you can use for meetings and presentation purposes.
 Turn it on, draw on it, flip through slides on it, whatever.
-Google plans to make Jamboard part of its G Suite, so users will be able to directly access and edit Docs, Sheets, Slides, and photos stored in Drive.
+Google has added G Suite support to Jamboard, so users will be able to directly access and edit Docs, Sheets, Slides, and photos stored in Drive.
 There are no plans to make these apps run natively right now, as they'll use companion apps that let you and your teammates "jam".

 When you “jam” with your teammates, whether that includes sketching, adding images, writing notes, pulling from the web, etc, your work lives in the cloud in Google Drive, where you can easily share what you’ve created or edit it at anytime.
 You can work with teammates from across the world using Google Hangouts and Google Cast for setting up broadcasts and collaborations, or you can work remotely using the companion app.